felixelex/trajnetplusplusbaselines/README.rst

 * contrastive temperature (for down or upscaling of similarity)
 * horizon

 In general we trained the models on both data sets (real and synthetic data).
-The following combination were trained:
+The following combinations were trained:

 * weight = 1, temperature = 0.1, horizon = 4, skip (synth), replace (real)
 * weight = 2, temperature = 0.1, horizon = 4, replace